teamoutofbounds/joint-project/documentation/SQAP/Management.md

 with the responsibility to:
 * QAT is staffed appropriately.
 * Consensus the TeamOutOfBounds QA schedule.
+* Write and conduct the QA meetings.
 * Evaluate QA staff performance, provide direction and guidance, as appropriate.
 * Ensure conformance to the requirements of the standards.
 * Ensure the metrics and data provided by the Quality Assurance Engineers is correct.
-* Notify the Product Manager about the state of the project in terms to the conformance to the QASP.
+* Notify the Product Manager about the state of the project in terms to the conformance to the SQAP.

 #### 3.3.2 Quality Assurance Engineers